microbit-foundation/pxt-microbit-ml-runner/README.md

 ### Built-in ML model

+> [!NOTE]
+> This flag is only applicable when building this repository as a MakeCode
+> project.
+When used as a MakeCode extension, the files with the built-in
+> model will not be included and the build will fail.

 The `MLRUNNER_USE_EXAMPLE_MODEL` flag can be used to add into a project an example model included in this extension.